CopernicaMarketingSoftware/Documentation/Yothalot/cpp-input.md

 ## Constructor
 The constructor takes three parameters but only one parameter is mandatory.
 The first parameter should contain the name of the input file.
-With the second parameter you can seek to the initial position that you want to read. and with the third parameter you can set the size of the chunk you want to read.
+With the second parameter you can seek to the initial position (in bytes) that you want to read. and with the third parameter you can set the size of the chunk (in bytes) you want to read.

 ```cpp
 /**